mbest1813/documentation/v2/editions/cloud/api.md

 #### Requesting JWT Access

-In order to generate a JWT, you will first need a user account with Astronomer.
+In order to generate a JWT, you will first need a [user account](https://app.metarouter.io) with MetaRouter.
 Once you have a user account, the follow mutation (updated with your email, as the username, and password) will respond with your Token string for you to pass to our API.

 ```
 mutation createToken{